Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Results

-A two order-of-magnitude suppression is achieved with a barrier height of $U_{\rm b}^{\mathrm{max}}\left( 0\right)=k_{\rm B}\times280~\upmu$K, corresponding to $P_{\rm rep} = 2.7$\,mW and $P_{\rm att} = 2.7$\,mW.
-These powers are comparable with those typically used for optical tweezers, making this technique compatible with large arrays.
-With the flux suppressed to $0.78(6)~$s$^{-1}$, the collisional lifetime of an atom in the protected tweezer would be $\tau =1.28(11)$\,s, well in excess of the $100$\,ms cycle duration, enabling multiple loading cycles to be performed.
-We estimate that the presence of blue-detuned light leads to an off resonant scattering rate of $9~\text{s}^{-1}$ and a heating rate of $\dot{T} = 3~\upmu\text{K/s}$, corresponding to a temperature increase of $\Delta T = 0.3~\upmu\text{K}$ per cycle, negligible compared to the 1\,mK trap depth.
-Using Eq.~\ref{eqn:fillfrac}, this corresponds to a cumulative filling fraction of $\eta = 87\%$ for $N=4$.
+To calculate the cumulative filling fraction for multiple loading cycles we need to assign a cycle time $t$, during which cooling light is present and thus expulsion from a trap can occur.
+We choose a loading time of 70~ms, such that the Poisson statistics have reached the saturation limit of $\eta_0=0.5$, and an imaging time of 5~ms, giving a total cycle time of $t=75$~ms. Another potential source of loss is due to off-resonant scattering, and hence heating from the blue-detuned light~\cite{Grimm2000DipoleTraps}.
+We estimate that the presence of this light leads to an off-resonant scattering rate of $9~\text{s}^{-1}$ and a heating rate of $\dot{T} = 3~\upmu\text{K/s}$, which causes negligible heating when compared to the 1\,mK trap depth.
+Using Eq.~\ref{eqn:fillfrac}, we find a cumulative filling fraction of $\eta = 87\%$ for $N=4$.
 To achieve higher fill fractions, higher barriers or more cycles would be needed.
 Fig.~\ref{fig:Loading}(c) shows the fill fraction $\eta$ as a function of the barrier height for $N=4$ loading cycles.
 As the radial barrier height is increased $\eta$ rises steeply before saturating at the theoretical maximum of 94\%.
 Importantly, this saturation occurs at barrier heights readily achievable with standard tweezer powers, demonstrating that the theoretical maximum is practically accessible without significant additional optical power.